AimonaStudio/kuen/README.md

 # KUEN - A Frontend Framework

-KUEN (is short for Bread's Frontend Framework) is a useful and beautiful library.
+KUEN is a useful and beautiful library.

 ## Feature